TrainingByPackt/MongoDB-Express-Angular-and-Node.js-Fundamentals/README.md

 * Understand the MEAN architecture
 * Create RESTful APIs to complete CRUD tasks
 * Build a blogging application with basic features
+* Describe best practices to secure node applications
+* Implement authentication and authorization
-* Creating simple animations using Angular
+* Create simple animations using Angular
 * Perform unit testing on Angular applications

 ### Hardware requirements
 For an optimal student experience, we recommend the following hardware configuration:
 * **Processor**: Intel Core i5 or equivalent